Managing a business’ social media calendar is no easy feat. Especially with the myriad of platforms and content types in use today.

 While employee advocacy on social media has many benefits, they won’t necessarily be reaped unless you create clear corporate posting guidelines.
 For example, there should be policies and procedures surrounding the kind of content employees are allowed to upload.

-3. Share employee stories on social media channels
+3. Share employee experiences on social media channels

 Consumers love hearing real stories about the people they follow online.
 And when the people who work for the brands they follow speak up about their experiences, engagement rates naturally rise.

 You can encourage your employees to post content that looks at their career trajectory with your company – from how they started out to where they are now.
 Those human ups and downs are what make for good storytelling and can inspire customers to want to know more.

 Also see our guide to sharing employee stories on social media.

 4. Provide social media training

 Along with proper guideline-setting, it is a good idea to provide your employees with social media training, especially if you’re using automation tools.
 This not only affords them access to upskilling but also helps them learn more about how to create and upload content in an appropriate and positive way.

 5. Highlight the personal benefits of employee advocacy